sevanial/Sevanial.net/README.md

     Scroll events are throttled/debounced and use requestAnimationFrame to minimize layout thrashing.

-    Page Visibility API pauses animations when tab is inactive to save CPU.
+    Page Visibility API pauses animations when the tab is inactive to save CPU.

     Performance marks and measurements can be logged in the console for development insights.